-A problem you’ve observed exists and you want to solve.
+A problem you’ve observed that exists and you now want to solve.

 You probably face this very problem yourself daily.

 So you try to find a solution for this problem: a product that will bring the solution – and the right team to build this product.

 Sooner or later, you will have to ask yourself: am I on the right path?
 Do I actually bring value to the market?
 And does the market know I do?

 Product-Market fit is the stage in which a product has found its place in the market.
 It means that there’s market demand for the product you are selling.